 Background on WorldWar1

-The war ended with the defeat of Germany and its allies along with the humiliating treaty of Versailles.
+- The war ended with the defeat of Germany and its allies along with the humiliating treaty of Versailles.
 On the other hand, Britain and its allies won the war along with a lot of privileges in their favour.
-This treaty in the future led the ground for the Second World War and establishment of League of Nations.
+This treaty in the future led to the ground for the Second World War and the establishment of the League of Nations.

 Indians in WorldWar1